bjrhindress/Heinz-Skill-Scraper/README.md

 # Heinz College SkillScraper #
 Do you have only 24 units left of electives and want to make sure your choices are aligned with employer demands?
+Let the Heinz College SkillScraper help you build the skills you need to land your dream job!
 The Heinz College SkillScraper is a one-stop shop for:
 - Researching current employment trends and salary stats (**Bureau of Labor Statistics**)
 - Learning about hot skills in today's marketplace (**Payscale.com**)
 - Aggregating job board listings (**Indeed.com**)